 In principle, it is forbidden to leave the isolation area during the isolation period.
 However, there is room for an exceptional leave in certain cases, while following the guidance detailed below:

-- Leaving the isolation area to take a PCR test or a certified rapid test does not require a leave permit.
+- Leaving the isolation area to take a PCR test or an authorized antigen test does not require a leave permit.

 - Leaving the isolation area to take an urgent medical test requires you to contact your physician and ask for a leave permit.

 - Leaving the isolation area for any other reason requires you to fill in the request form for exception leave of the isolation area.

 List of cases in which you may request an exceptional leave of the isolation area

 Fill in the request form for exceptional leave during isolation

 - Leaving for the hospital due to a medical emergency requires you call an ambulance and during the dispatch call to disclose that the person being evacuated is a confirmed patient.
 A person is isolation may be evacuated to a hospital by a private vehicle (but not by public transportation).

 When leaving the isolation area, follow the guidelines below:

 - The isolated person may only leave the isolation site if they feel well and do not have any symptoms that may be consistent with coronavirus (fever of 38 degrees Celsius or higher, coughing, difficulty breathing, loss of taste or smell, muscle fatigue) for at least 48 hours before leaving the isolation area.

 In case of symptoms, they are required to drive a private vehicle to a testing site, to take a PCR test or an authorized antigen test.